British Gas dispute ends as workers accept improved pay deal

 A long-running dispute at British Gas has ended after workers accepted an improved pay deal, their union has announced.

-The GMB declared an end to the so-called fire and rehire dispute after their members backed an agreement by three to one.
+The GMB declared an end to the so-called “fire and rehire” dispute after its members backed an agreement by three to one.

 Around 7,000 British Gas engineers staged 44 days of strike action stretching over several months.

-Andy Prendergast, GMB national officer said: “GMB Union will never forget British Gas’s unnecessary and cavalier actions over the past six months, but this new agreement does provide a way forward.
+National officer Andy Prendergast said: “GMB union will never forget British Gas’s unnecessary and cavalier actions over the past six months, but this new agreement does provide a way forward.

 “We have listened to what our members wanted and have been able to deliver the improvements necessary to bring this dispute to an end.